mudiko/doc-engineer/README.md

 ## Acknowledgments

 - This project uses the Google Gemini API for content generation
-- Built with inspiration from various academic paper generation systems and document engineering concepts
+- Built with a focus on efficiency and usability for rapid document creation